 - Support Party Member: In a case of Gameplay and Story Integration, even more so than the other Support-types, Seika really sucks at fighting solo but shines when with her friends.
 She breaks her arm fighting familiars, which means she's even worse than Sayaka.
 In the endings where Seika continues working solo, the implication makes it seems that she won't be alive for long.

 - Take Me Instead: What she does, she does it for her friends.
-When Reira died from a witch-kiss, Seika made her contract to revive her and tries her damnedest to prevent both Reira and Mito from knowing about magical girl life by taking any witch hunt herself because she thinks this kind of life is "just like hell", despite not being that strong a magical girl.
+When Leila died from a witch-kiss, Seika made her contract to revive her and tries her damnedest to prevent both Leila and Mito from knowing about magical girl life by taking any witch hunt herself because she thinks this kind of life is "just like hell", despite not being that strong a magical girl.
 She fails at that, for her own good.

 - Temporary Online Content: She is exclusive to the "Bye Bye, See You Tomorrow" event, though you can get her through normal gameplay rather than the gacha.
 This is by earning and exchanging exclusive event items in a limited-time shop.